 C:\Program Files (x86)\HyperTerminal

-Now from the folders, you can create a shortcut for hypertrm.exe and run it to get HyperTerminal back OR if you wish to get HyperTerminal on Start Menu, then put the hypertrm.exe file in C:\ProgramData\Microsoft\Windows\Start Menu\Programs
+Now, from the folders, you can create a shortcut for hypertrm.exe and run it to get HyperTerminal back, or if you wish to have HyperTerminal on the Start Menu, put the hypertrm.exe file in C:\ProgramData\Microsoft\Windows\Start Menu\Programs.